 High School Physics Experiments is an outreach program offered by the physics department to high school students who are taking physics 30.
 Teachers are invited to bring their classes to our labs, where students will perform three experiments: Spectroscopic Analysis of Hydrogen (Balmer Series), e/m ratio (Thompson's Experiment) and a choice of either radiation/Geiger counter or Superconductivity demo.
 Teachers do not need to prepare as an instructor will be available to run the program.
 However, teachers will be expected to remain with their classes during the session.
 The program runs twice a year: in December/January and in May/June.
-The cost per session is $200.00 and we usually accommodate 25 students in each session.
+The cost per session is $200.00 (GST included) and we usually accommodate 25 students in each session.
 Small classes can share a session and split the cost.

-How to Apply
+How to Book

 There is free bus parking available at the North West corner of the Jubilee auditorium (see the attached map